alex-bellon/wikipedia/README.md

 - [Hapax legomenon](https://en.wikipedia.org/wiki/Hapax_legomenon) - a word that only occurs once within a certain context.
 - [Headlinese](https://en.wikipedia.org/wiki/Headlinese) -  an abbreviated form of news writing style used in newspaper headlines.
 - [Heterogram](https://en.wikipedia.org/wiki/Heterogram_(literature)) - a word, phrase, or sentence in which no letter of the alphabet occurs more than once.
+- [Irreversible binomial](https://en.wikipedia.org/wiki/Irreversible_binomial) - a pair or group of words used together in fixed order as an idiomatic expression or collocation.
 - [Irony](https://en.wikipedia.org/wiki/Irony) - a rhetorical device, literary technique, or event in which what appears, on the surface, to be the case, differs radically from what is actually the case.
 - [Isogram](https://en.wikipedia.org/wiki/Isogram) - a logological term for a word or phrase without a repeating letter.
 - [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) - a placeholder text commonly used to demonstrate the visual form of a document without relying on meaningful content (also called greeking).